Cheap train tickets from Boston to Charlottesville

 Station Information

-Where is the train station in Boston?
+Where does the train leave from in Boston?

-Main departure station: South Station
+Main departure station: Back Bay Station - 145 Dartmouth St

 All train stations in Boston: